Premises Liability Lawyer in Spartanburg, SC

 Depending on your case, damages may include:

-Lost wages: If your injury keeps you from working, you may be able to recover income you lost while you were out.
+If your injury keeps you from working, you may be able to recover income you lost while you were out.

-Loss of earning ability: If your injury affects your ability to do your job long-term, you may be entitled to compensation for reduced future income.
+If your injury affects your ability to do your job long-term, you may be entitled to compensation for reduced future income.

-Pain and suffering: Serious injuries can cause physical pain, emotional distress, anxiety, loss of sleep, and a reduced quality of life.
+Serious injuries can cause physical pain, emotional distress, anxiety, loss of sleep, and a reduced quality of life.

-Permanent disability or impairment: If the injury causes lasting limitations, that harm should be included in your claim.
+If the injury causes lasting limitations, that harm should be included in your claim.

-How Long Do You Have To File A Premises Liability Claim In South Carolina?
+How Long Do You Have to File a Premises Liability Claim in South Carolina?

-In South Carolina, personal injury claims, including many premises liability claims, generally must be filed within three years.
+In South Carolina, many personal injury claims, including many premises liability claims, generally must be filed within three years.
 Waiting too long can hurt your case and may prevent you from recovering compensation.

 It is also important to act quickly because evidence can disappear.
 Video footage may be erased, dangerous conditions may be repaired, witnesses may become difficult to locate, and insurance companies may begin building a defense right away.

-Contact A Spartanburg Premises Liability Attorney Today
+Contact a Spartanburg, SC Premises Liability Attorney Today

 If you were injured on someone else’s property, do not assume it was “just an accident.”
 Property owners and businesses have a responsibility to keep their premises reasonably safe.
 When they fail to do that, injured people deserve answers.